Sinopharm's COVID-19 vaccine 79% effective, seeks approval in China | Health

 Sinopharm's COVID-19 vaccine 79% effective, seeks approval in China

-A vaccine developed by a unit of China National Biotec Group (CNBG) is 79.34% effective at protecting people from COVID-19 and the company is seeking regulatory approval for general public use in China, the developer said on Wednesday.
+An affiliate of China's state-owned drug maker Sinopharm said on Wednesday its COVID-19 vaccine showed 79.34% efficacy and it has requested regulatory approval of the shot, moving a step closer to become China's first approved vaccine for general public use.

-The efficacy rate, based on interim analysis of Phase 3 clinical trials, is lower than 86% rate for the same vaccine announced by the United Arab Emirates on Dec.
+The efficacy rate, based on an interim analysis of Phase III clinical trials, is lower than 86% rate for the same vaccine announced by the United Arab Emirates on Dec.
 9, based on preliminary data from trials there.
-A company spokeswoman declined to explain the discrepancy and said detailed results would be released later, without giving a timeline.
+A spokeswoman declined to explain the discrepancy and said detailed results would be released later, without giving a timeline.

-It did not give details such as the number of infections in the trial, what, if any, side effects it identified, how many volunteers were given the vaccine or a placebo.
-CNBG, a subsidiary of state-backed China National Pharmaceutical Group (Sinopharm), has another vaccine in late-stage trials and both have been approved for emergency use in China even as studies have not been completed.
+Its developer Beijing Biological Products Institute, a unit of Sinopharm subsidiary China National Biotec Group (CNBG), said that it had applied to the National Medical Products Administration for conditional approval of the vaccine.
+CNBG has another vaccine in late-stage trials and both have been approved for emergency use in China even as studies have not been completed.

+The approval request in China came as Britain on Wednesday approved a second COVID-19 vaccine, a shot developed by Oxford University and AstraZeneca, as the country battles a major winter surge driven by a new variant of the virus.

 - READ MORE ON: